 Would you go out in a blizzard and drive to the post office to get your order form in the mail before the deadline?

 Your marketing message is the story you are going to tell about your business in your advertising, marketing, online and offline media, in direct mail, conversationally, by every means.

 At its core will be a foundational, permanent message that you convey consistently.

-Dan on Ultimate Marketing Plan Success Factor #2: Presentation
+Dan S. Kennedy On Success Factor #2: Presentation

 Presentation Key #1: Be Well Organized

 The customer has to be led up five steps to a buying or action decision – to return an order form, redeem a coupon, call for an appointment, come into a store, or buy a product or service – and the five steps are the same for any and every product or service, for marketing to consumers or business-to-business.

 - Step 1: Awareness of need and/or desire